sonorangirl/wes-bos-courses/mastering-markdown/notes.md

 You can also add some in-line code by wrapping it in 1 set of back ticks -> `var y = 0;` .

-To helpfully show changes you can use diff with your code block to get special highlighting of what was removed and what was added
+To helpfully show changes you can use diff with your code block to get special highlighting of what was removed and what was added -> ```diff

 ```diff
 let cloud = "white;